romainlafarguette/romainlafarguette.github.io/_pages/about.md

 My research interests covers:
 - Risk modeling and density forecasting
-- Central bank operations and implementation of monetary policy
+- Central bank operations and monetary policy
 - Financial stability and stress-testing

 I started  my career  at the  European Central  Bank, as  an economist  in the